-What began as a conversation about whether to contract an outside firm for crossing guards morphed into a Police Committee discussion Thursday about other options for handling the role.
+What began as a conversation about morphed into a Police Committee discussion Thursday about other options for handling the role.

 The city employs three part-time crossing guards at two intersections near District 61 schools, costing the city a shade fewer than $24,000 annually.

-The Darien Police Department this week proposed contracting Andy Frain Services to hire, train and supervise crossing guards—not to save money but to help staff the positions more efficiently.
+The this week proposed contracting Andy Frain Services to hire, train and supervise crossing guards—not to save money but to help staff the positions more efficiently.

 When a crossing guard calls in sick, Deputy Chief John Cooper said, either a sworn police officer or the community service officer fills in.
 During the past four years, he said the community service officer has filled in for crossing guards on 98 occasions.